CSC207-2023Y-UofT/course-project-ancient-brawlers-1/README.md

 ### Dependency Injection

+Every use case package uses dependency injection, as it is a highlight of the Clean Architecture design.
+So these parts won't be explained here.

-The most important example of dependency injection is in how we manage the `GameState` object.
+There is another usage that can also be treated as a kind of dependency injection, and that is in how we manage the `GameState` object.
 Every use case interactor class must make modifications to the same `gameState`, otherwise we fail to connect all the game logics together.
 So we define an attribute in every use case interactor, with the type `GameState`, but we don't create it inside the interactor.
-Instead, during program setup (which happens in the `main()` in `AncientBrawlersApp.java`), we inject the same `gameState` variable into all the interactors when we construct them.
+Instead, during program setup (which happens in the `main()` in `AncientBrawlersApp.java`), we pass the same `gameState` variable into all the interactors during construction.
 This is one of the key features that allow the game to come together.

 ## Credits